-The word “like” is one of the most common English words, with many usages, some standard, some colloquial, and some completely idiomatic.
+The word “like” is one of the most common English words.
+It has many usages, some standard, some colloquial, and some completely idiomatic.
 Following is an analysis, with recommendations for good usage.

 If you write and publish, your understanding and use of the word “like” is important.
 How you use it in everyday speech is one thing; how you use it in formal writing is another.